 214 Shipmaster Drive Salem, SC 29676

-A contemporary work of outstanding artistry, this 2.37 acre estate in the gated community of Keowee Key is a must see for the discerning buyer.
+A contemporary work of outstanding artistry, this 2.6 acre estate in the gated community of Keowee Key is a must see for the discerning buyer.
 Custom designed and meticulously maintained, enjoy one level living within this extra open floor plan.
 A home made for entertaining, the living, dining and kitchen seamlessly flow to suit any sized gathering.
 Adjacent to the living room is a multi-season sun room.
 Flooded with glass, this family room favorite is large enough to host both a pool tournament and watch the big game.
 The over-sized owners suite offers his and her clothing closets, dual vanity areas and individual water closets.
 French doors lead to the courtyard paver patio accented with brick knee walls and planters with an outdoor grilling station including a infrared Tec grill.
-On the opposite side of the home are two spacious guest rooms, two full baths, each offering a large walk in closet and loads of natural light.
-Multiple gardens and shaded seating areas adorn over two of privacy to sit, to hide or to dream.
-Specialty features include 4' overhangs with soffit lighting, a pondless waterfall, irrigation and landscape lighting, hardwoods installed 2017, multiple heating/cooling units new 2018, water heaters in 2019, major kitchen appliances new 2018, added garage storage system and so much more.
+On the opposite side of the home are two spacious guests rooms, two full baths, each offering a large walk in closet and loads of natural light.
+Multiple gardens and shaded seating areas adorn two and a half acres of privacy to sit, to hide or to dream.
+Specialty features include 4' overhangs with soffit lighting, a pondless waterfall, irrigation and landscape lighting, hardwoods installed 2017, multiple heating/cooling units new 2018, water heaters in 2019,major kitchen appliances new 2018, added garage storage system and so much more.
 Keowee Key is an affordable full amenity community.
-Originally designed by George Cobb, Keowee Key’s golf course recently ranked Golf Digest’s Top 10 courses of South Carolina.
+Originally designed by George Cobb, Keowee Key's golf course recently ranked Golf Digest's Top 10 courses of South Carolina.
 Keowee Key offers fourteen tennis courts, over forty fitness classes, multiple marinas and a Club award winning chef.
-Chosen as Best of the Best by Ideal Living Magazine for Best Lake Communities, Best Boating Communities and also as one of the Best College Town Communities.
+Chosen as Best of the Best by Ideal Living Magazine for Best Lake Communities, Best Boating Communities and also one of the Best College Town Communities.
 Come experience the affordable side of lake living.

 Community - Salem